 5. Act Smart, Look Confident & Be Alert

 Act Smart.
 I believe every women traveler is smart enough to use technology & gadgets, so I must suggest you carry Smartphone to avoid any hesitation & misunderstanding during trip.
 You don’t need to ask everything from strange people about any anonymous entity, just search online about all your queries.
 Google is smart enough to give answer of your possible queries.
-However, the majority of the Indians are very friendly nature, but avoid especially if you’re a foreigner and an alone women tourist.
+However, the majority of the Indians are very friendly nature, but avoid especially if you’re a foreigner and an alone female tourist.

 Looking positive & feeling energetic is the great sign of feel safe & secure, and it’s also help to make your trip more delightful.
 So, Care your health!
 Care your wealth!
 And don’t be careless.